evkx/evkx.github.io/content/models/dongfeng/nammi_box/nammi_box_42.3kwh/_index.md

 The vehicle supports fast DC charging with a maximum power of 70 kW.
 Charging from 0% to 100% takes approximately 79 minutes, while a more typical scenario from 10% to 80% takes 38 minutes with an average charging speed of 44 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 7% to 56%.
 This results in an effective charging speed, including time lost, of 43 kW, with each charging session taking about 27 minutes and 27 seconds.

+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 23 kWh/100 km, the trip would take approximately 12 hours and 48 minutes.
+This journey would require nine charging stops from 5% to 58%, with a total charging time of 268 minutes.

 ### Onboard Charger

 The standard onboard charger supports up to 6.6 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 6 hours and 3 minutes using a home charging setup.